wangshusen/CS583-2021S/webpage/index.md

 	* Study elementary matrix algebra by following [[this book](http://vmls-book.stanford.edu/vmls.pdf)].

-	* If you are unfamilar with matrix computation, you need to watch the recorded lectures:
+	* If you are unfamilar with matrix computation, you need to watch the recorded lectures of CS600:

 	    - Addition and multiplication [[slides](https://github.com/wangshusen/AdvancedAlgorithms/blob/master/Slides/5_Matrix_1.pdf)]
 	  [[video](https://youtu.be/ZTtW6SMTmcY)].